Should Florida Restore Felon Voting Rights?

 _______________

-[i] The Sentencing Project, the prime authority on this, revised their research methodology in 2016 to yield a lower percentage than the 23% figure that media outlets had been using, drawing on their earlier reports.
+[i] The Sentencing Project, the prime authority on this, revised their research methodology in 2016 to yield a lower percentage than the 23 percent figure that media outlets had been using, drawing on their earlier reports.